 How Is Acute Lymphoblastic Leukemia Treated?

-- through a vein
+- into a vein (IV)

 - as an injection into a muscle

 - with a spinal tap right into the cerebrospinal fluid

 The treatment goal is remission, which is when tests don't find any cancer cells in the body.
 Then, maintenance chemotherapy keeps the child in remission and prevents the cancer from coming back.
 Kids get maintenance chemo for 2 to 3 years.

 Some kids who have a fast-growing type of ALL might need a stem cell transplant (sometimes called a bone marrow transplant).
 This treatment involves: